 Here’s how it works: Your IT department creates the initial reports with run-time filters for the users.
 The users can select which data to display, or filter their data however they wish when they run the report.
 With the right run-time filters, users can use a single report in many different ways.

-This gives your users a great alternative to the ever popular spreadsheet-based pivot table.
+This gives your users a great alternative to the ever-popular spreadsheet-based pivot table.
 The best part: Web-based pivot tables are more accessible, more secure, and provide more options than the spreadsheet version.
 Check out a web-based pivot table demo here.